Understanding Car Insurance Rate Lock Periods

 Best Practices for Rate Stability

 Choose the Right Policy Term: If rate stability is your priority, consider 12-month policies or special rate lock programs.
 While six-month policies allow more frequent comparison shopping, annual policies provide longer budgeting certainty.
-Understanding 6-month vs. 12-month policy differences is an important starting point when picking your coverage structure.
+Understanding the difference between 6-month and 12-month policies is an important starting point when picking your coverage structure.

 Maintain a Clean Driving Record: Avoiding tickets and accidents is the single most effective way to keep rates low and qualify for rate lock programs.
 Even minor violations can disqualify you from special rate protection programs.
-A single speeding ticket can add anywhere from 5–50% to your renewal premium depending on severity and follow your rate for up to three to five years.
+A single speeding ticket can add 15–25% to your renewal premium and can follow your record for up to three to five years.

 Bundle Policies: Multi-policy discounts typically range from 15–25% and remain locked in as long as you maintain all bundled policies.
 Combining auto and home insurance creates rate stability across both policies.